-St. James Town Library is among the library branches to shut down as of Monday.
+Victoria Village Library on Sloane Avenue is among the public libraries to shut down as of Monday.
 The Toronto Public Library has announced nearly half of its branches are closing temporarily due to staffing shortages during the COVID pandemic.

-Other local branches — including the Lillian H. Smith and Parliament Street and Toronto Reference libraries — will remain open with 50-percent capacity limits.
+Other Don Valley-area branches — including the Don Mills, Eglinton Square and Flemingdon Park libraries — will remain open with 50-percent capacity limits.
 See the full story.

 Think you might need to pick up supplies sometime between Friday and Sunday over the holidays?
 Or pick up a prescription?
 Buy a last-minute gift?
 Or just get out of the house and go skating, visit a museum, or have some other fun?

 Here’s our ever-growing list of what’s open over the Christmas weekend in this and other communities across Toronto.

 A developer has applied for a zoning bylaw amendment to allow the construction of three condominium towers to replace several long-standing rental buildings.